Devoir/server/README.md

 # DEVOIR

-##To get the calendar to work

-Go to the ui-calendar-master directory in the public directory

-Run:

-	$npm install
-	$bower install

-after that the full calendar stuff will be installed and usable

 ##Run the server
 To run the server make sure you have **node** and **npm** (node package manager) installed.